SynthSy/ranger-guide-ruby/ranger-gear.md

 		<article class="pb-2">
 			<h3 data-toc-skip>Ranger Gearing</h3>
 			<h4 data-toc-skip>Is critical chance useful?</h4>
-			<p class="bold">Credit goes to an anonymous reader for elaborating some points about critical chance.</p>
+			<p class="font-weight-bold">Credit goes to an anonymous reader for elaborating some points about critical chance.</p>
 			<p>
 				Yes and no. Weapons have a damage variance where you deal damage within a set range (95-97% is the minimum).
 			</p>